mikey45-tech/copywriting-portfolio/README.md

 - Positioned product as an experience

 **Sample:**
-> "This isn’t just a shirt—it’s the confidence you wear."
+> "This isn’t just a shirt; it’s the confidence you wear."

 **Result:**
 - Improved engagement